7 Resources

 2018-2023

-The CATCH program consists of a pragmatic trial at 6 hospitals in New York City (NYC).
-CATCH includes inpatient services, post-discharge care, and technical assistance.
-The primary aim is to evaluate the effectiveness of CATCH for increasing medication for addiction treatment (MAT) initiation and engagement among patients with opioid use disorder (OUD).
+The CATCH program consists of a pragmatic trial at 6 hospitals in NYC and includes inpatient services, post-discharge care, and technical assistance.
+The primary aim is to evaluate the effectiveness for increasing medication for addiction treatment (MAT) initiation and engagement among patients with opioid use disorder (OUD).

 1979-present